dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/2_Rings.md

 ## Definitions

-Theorem (Krull)
-: Every ring has proper maximal ideals, and any proper ideal is contained in a maximal ideal.

 Definition (Simple Ring)
 : A ring $R$ is **simple** iff every ideal $I \normal R$ is either $0$ or $R$.